sajari/sdk-react/README.md

 ### @sajari/server

-Helpers for server-side rendering your React application using Sajari search.
+Helpers for server-side rendering your React application using Search.io search.

 ## Documentation